Anvisimi/EBD/spark_starrocks_mysql_setup.md

 - To prevent MySQL data loss, avoid `docker-compose down -v`.
 Use `docker-compose stop` or `restart` instead.
 - we use industrial-data-pipeline/starrocks/ for starrocks data persistence

+## Create a topic

+docker exec -it kafka kafka-topics --create \
+--topic mes-data \
+--bootstrap-server kafka:9092 \
+--partitions 1 \
+--replication-factor 1

 ## writing to kafka topic

-docker exec -it kafka kafka-console-consumer \
+docker exec -it kafka kafka-console-producer \
---bootstrap-server kafka:9092 \
+--broker-list kafka:9092 \
---topic mes-data \
+--topic mes-data
---from-beginning \
---timeout-ms 10000

 # reading from kafka topic